 - UE Application Interface API – GS 016 (UE application interface to support interaction with MEC).
-This API allows the device application to request certain application lifecycle management actions in the MEC system, such as requesting a list of available MEC applications, and installation and termination of new MEC application.
+This API allows the device application to request certain application lifecycle management actions in the MEC system, such as requesting a list of available MEC applications, and installation and termination of new MEC applications.
 For the MEC application mobility, it may be used to assist MEC in application/context relocation.

-Exposing of RAN services in MEC give s a high power to the application developers.
+Exposing of RAN services in MEC gives a high power to the application developers.
 It is the first time in the Mobile industry, that so deep level of impact on Quality of Service and Bandwidth management is given to application providers.

 The real excitement starts when we start to understand what will be possible with these capabilities.
-To help developers to have, ETSI defined plenty of informative use cases, which I present in the form of table [ETSI GS MEC 002 V2.1.1].
+To help developers to have, ETSI defined plenty of informative use cases, which I present in the form of a table [ETSI GS MEC 002 V2.1.1].